 The second thing you have to show is your meritorious defense.
-To have a default set aside, you need to tell the court why you should have your day in court: You have a defense, a reason your creditor should not win.
+To have a default set aside, you need to tell the court why you should have your day in court; that is, you have a defense (a reason your creditor should not win).

 Some common defenses in collection cases are: